Autocratic, democratic or laissez-faire - what’s your leadership style?

 Autocratic leaders make all the decisions themselves.
 They do not consult their team, or let them make decisions.
 Once the decision has been made, they impose it and expect obedience.

 Democratic leaders take an active role in the decision-making process but they involve others.
-They carry the responsibility for seeing that the decisions made achieve the desired outcomes.
+They carry the responsibility for seeing that the decisions made achieve the desired outcomes for group members.

-In Lewin’s experiments he discovered that the most effective style of leadership was democratic.
-Overly autocratic styles led to revolution, whilst under a laissez-faire approach, people did not work together and did not work as hard as they did when being actively led.
+In Lewin’s experiments he discovered that the most effective style of leadership was democratic leadership.
+Democratic leadership encourages a free flow of ideas to aim for creative solutions.
+Overly autocratic leadership styles led to revolution, whilst under a laissez-faire approach, people did not work together and did not work as hard as they did when being actively led.

 Introducing transformational leadership